Trump Tower Apartments Are Lagging In Midtown Manhattan Sales

 Trump Tower apartments are not selling, and those that have sold in the last few months have done so at below-market prices.
-Now there are even more units on the market at Trump Tower with a record of twenty-one units available at this time, and many owners are being forced to attempt to rent their units out also at a lower than market price.
+Now there are even more units on the market at Trump Tower with a record of 21 units available at this time, and many owners are being forced to attempt to rent their units out also at a lower than market price.
 Those looking to buy or rent at Trump Tower are turned off at the airport level security and the lack of privacy for all Trump Tower visitors and residents due to the presidency of Donald Trump, the building’s owner.

-Ironically, the opposite is true with the Donald Trump property Mar-a-Lago in Florida which has upped the initiation fees from $100k to $200k since Donald Trump took office.
+Ironically, the opposite is true with the Donald Trump property at Mar-a-Lago, Florida, which has upped the initiation fees from $100,000 to $200,000 since Donald Trump took office.
 Unlike Trump Tower, members of Mar-a-Lago have more than your average amount of privacy, and when Donald Trump is in the house, the benefit of Secret Service security.
-Jeff Greene, a member at Mar-a-Lago says that it’s an unusual opportunity to pay a fee and be able to bend the president’s ear.
+Jeff Greene, a member at Mar-a-Lago, says that it’s an unusual opportunity to pay a fee and be able to bend the president’s ear.

 “It’s like going to Disneyland and knowing Mickey Mouse will be there all day long.”